-The engine coolant temperature sensor-(ECT) is a sensor that is used to monitor the temperature of the engine’s coolant.
+The engine coolant temperature (ECT) sensor; is a sensor that is used to monitor the temperature of the engine’s coolant.

-Most (ECT) sensors operate using electrical resistance to measure the temperature of the coolant.
+So, Most engine coolant temperature (ECT) sensors operate; using electrical resistance to measure the temperature of the coolant.

-The readings from the (ECT) sensor are sent back to the engine control unit (ECU).
+The readings from the engine coolant temperature (ECT) sensor are; sent back to the engine control unit (ECU).